kehantan/labbook/docs/protein/expression.rst

 * Centrifuge tube (50 mL)
 * Overnight culture of transformed *E. coli* on LB agar plate
-* Plastic inoculation loop
+* Inoculation loop
 * Bunsen burner
-* Lighter
+*Lighter
 * :ref:`Small volume LB broth <lb broth small>` (Autoclaved, Kanamycin added (30-50 ug/mL), recommend to prepare at least 1 day before experiment)
 * Incubator shaker (able to fit 2 L Erlenmeyer flask)

 **Procedure**

 #.
 Add 10 mL of LB broth into 50 mL centrifuge tube.
 #.
-Pick a single *E. coli* colony from agar plate and mix with LB broth in the centrifuge tube.
+Pick a single transfomed *E. coli* colony from agar plate and mix with LB broth in the centrifuge tube.
 #.
 Loosen the cap of the tube and shake the centrifuge tube in an incubator shaker.
 180 rpm, overnight, 37 C.

 Large scale culture